danielholmes/coc-base-analyser/README.md

  - BK Trigger rule further tweaks. should show red for all non-compartment tiles floodfilled from triggered

  - analysis performance, currently too slow
+  - return time taken for analysis and each rule so can inspect
   - hog cc lure analysis - dont need all external tiles - just need outer coords touching drop boundary
  - change js to use classes and instances rather than global modules